 - Chat with a company sales rep about their failsafes for call reliability

 2. Integration with other tools you use

 Looking to save your law office time on repetitive tasks that still need to be done?
 Your business phone system can help by integrating s — both with the tools you already use and the platforms you may use in the future.

 With OpenPhone, you can connect more than 5,000 third-party apps to your business phone system.
 You can set up automated workflows with Zapier (like automatically sending meeting text reminders to your clients), keep colleagues outside of your OpenPhone workspace in the loop on Slack, or capture all client interactions through your CRMs on HubSpot or Salesforce.

 3. Office phone systems that unlock the option to text

-The best VoIP phone systems help you connect with clients through the channels they prefer, which for 69% of people, includes text messaging.
+The best VoIP software systems help you connect with clients through the channels they prefer, which for 69% of people, includes text messaging.
 With the right communication platform, you can send quickly personalized messages to customers, send automated reminder messages through tools like Zapier, and send pictures, videos, and documents through the same conversation thread.